Top

 Ray Henninger - Programs and Production Manager

 Ray Henninger is a performer, educator and administrator from New York, and is delighted to be serving as the Artistic Operations and Production Manager, and Music Librarian for Voices of Ascension, while also overseeing the organization’s Marketing and Communications portfolio.
-Following joint degrees in Performance and Arts Administration from SMU, Ray spent five years as a professional French horn player, music director and conductor, podcast and theater-writer/developer, singer and public school music teacher in Dallas, Texas, and holds experience in multiple elements of nonprofit performing arts administration (development, communications, artistic support); stage and tour management, plus live and recorded concert production.
+Following joint degrees in Performance and Arts Administration from SMU, Ray spent five years as a professional French horn player, music director and conductor, podcast and theater-writer/developer, choral singer and public school music teacher in Dallas, Texas, and holds experience in multiple elements of nonprofit performing arts administration (development, communications, artistic support); stage and tour management.
+Producing live concerts and recorded media is the throughline of all they do at Voices of Ascension.

-A native of far upstate NY, Ray takes inputs seriously, and has worked with managing farmers markets, tree-to-bottle cider-making, and cooking for others.
+A native of far upstate NY, Ray takes inputs seriously, and has worked with managing farmers markets, tree-to-bottle cider-making, and cooking for others, in addition to artistic production.
 Now based in South Brooklyn with a beloved partner and personable cat, Ray is a partner in DFW jazz club Revelers Hall, a former member of the board at The Wild Detectives, and is a member of Local-802, the Brooklyn Botanic Garden, Green-Wood Cemetery, and four public library systems.
 They enjoy cycling everywhere, reading books and meeting people on park benches, restoring vintage pedal steel guitars and brass instruments, hall and gallery acoustics, listening to live concert recordings, landscape architecture, and both really loud and really quiet music.

 Email